Teacher and family

 school so, goodbye baseball for thirty years.

 I like to fly fish, hunt, and skydive.
-I have built two fly rods, and am
+I have built five fly rods, and am

 getting the hang of fly tying However, I haven’t been able to

-skydive in a while because of my knee replacements and my wife!
+skydive in a while because of my knee replacements, my hip replacement, and my wife!
 I can’t

 think of a better sport to raise your confidence level in yourself.
 The